Minemetero/IgnitiaPlus/README.md

 ### 🎨 Theme Switcher
 Personalize your interface with:
 - **Light Theme**: Classic and clean.
-- **Dark Theme**: YESSSSSSSS, it working!
+- **Dark Theme**: YESSSSSSSS, it's working!
 Thanks to [DarkReader](https://github.com/darkreader/darkreader) again.

 ### 📅 Class Timetable
 We actually don't need it, but... to fill up the pages.

 ### 📝 Todo List
 Know what to do, make a plan for yourself, and make your life clear!
 Be successful; archive your goal, your dream!
+Usage: Single click, cross out
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Double click, delete

 ### 🎛️ Sober Minibar
 The Sober Minibar is a versatile toolbar that provides quick access to several tools and widgets.
 It includes:

-- **Developer Credit**: I need my name on it so I feel honer.
+- **Developer Credit**: I need my name on it so I feel honored.
 - **Calculator Tool**: A simple calculator that evaluates expressions when you press Enter.
 (Big Thanks to [MathJs](https://mathjs.org))
-- **Notes Section**: Whos knows what you going todo with it.
+- **Notes Section**: Who knows what you're going to do with it?
 - **Toggle Menu**: Allows you to enable or disable widgets like the Clock, Class Timetable, and Todo List.

 ### 🌈 Inspirational Quote of the Day
-Idk if it going to help u, I feel boring so I made this feature.
+Idk if it's going to help u, I feel boring, so I made this feature.

 ### ⚠️ Refresh Warning
 It's annoying, we all know; now we fixed it!

 ### ⚠️ Anti-Logout
-There is no excuse for you to click on logout accidentally anymore. ahahahahaha
+We put it in a safer place.
+You have no more justification for accidentally clicking "logout". ahahahahaha

 ---